 Sue was formerly Pro Vice Chancellor (Rural and Regional) at Deakin University, Australia and a member of the Regional Development Australia Barwon South West Victoria Committee.

 Sue has had a diverse career in higher education, including in, economics, education and rural health.
 She holds a PhD in the Economics of Education and a Master of Economics in Labour Economics and is a Graduate of the Australian Institute of Company Directors.

 A born and bred Tasmanian, Sue is committed to working with and for the communities in which she lives.
-She has been a member of a diverse range of Boards in Victoria including South West TAFE, South West Local Learning and Employment Network, G21 Education Pillar and Marcus Oldham College, and when previously living in Tasmania, including the Early Years Foundation, FarmBis State Planning Group Family-based Care North, Australian Rural Health Education Network and headspace Northern Tasmania Board.
+She has been a member of a diverse range of Boards in Victoria and Tasmania including, in Victoria: South West TAFE, South West Local Learning and Employment Network, G21 Education Pillar and Marcus Oldham College, and in Tasmania: TL3 (Tasmanian Lifelong Learning), the Early Years Foundation, FarmBis State Planning Group Family-based Care North, Australian Rural Health Education Network and headspace Northern Tasmania.

 Ms Lou Clark has worked at Bell Bay Aluminium’s smelter operation located just south of George Town and about 35 minutes’ drive north of Launceston since 2011.

 As Principal Advisor – Communities, Lou’s role is to develop, implement and administer Bell Bay Aluminium’s community and external relations strategy in line with the site’s business priorities and objectives.
 Lou’s role also has a strong focus on developing long term mutually beneficial relationships within the Tasmanian community.

 From 2008 to 2011, Lou was the Executive Officer of the Launceston Chamber of Commerce.
 Prior to that Lou worked for WIN Television in media sales and management for 14 years.